 2019 Season Outlook

 Sophomore lineman Trent Hixson was among the top breakout players of Nebraska’s 2019 spring practice.
 The walk-on from Omaha Skutt High School worked primarily with the top offensive unit during the spring and is in position to contend for a starting position at guard this fall.

 The 6-4, 310-pound Hixson saw action as a reserve guard last season and was on the Huskers’ travel roster throughout the year.
 Hixson was an Academic All-Big Ten selection last fall and carries a 3.655 grade-point average in business administration.
 He has been a member of the Nebraska Scholar-Athlete Honor Roll in each of his first four semesters.

 Hixson played in four games as a redshirt freshman while continuing to develop as a promising offensive lineman.
 He made his Husker debut with an appearance on the offensive line at No. 19 Michigan, helping the Huskers score on an 80-yard touchdown drive in the fourth quarter.
 Hixson also saw action on the line at No. 16 Wisconsin and in the Huskers' home wins over Bethune-Cookman and Illinois.
 Hixson was also a member of Nebraska's travel roster for each of the Huskers' five road games.

 Hixson redshirted in his first season.
 He was a standout in practice on the offensive line.

 Before Nebraska (Skutt Catholic HS)

 Trent was born on April 10, 1999, and is the son of Rick and Micki Hixson.
-He earned a spot on the Nebraska Scholar-Athlete Honor Roll in each of his first two semesters.
-He was a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2018.
+He is an accounting major.
 Hixson volunteered his time with the Nebraska Football Road Race, Husker Heroes and local hospital visits.